komangsidhiartha/tenjin_exploratory_ios/README.md

 ## The Integration Journey: A Multi-Layered Challenge

+### 1. Prerequisite: Dashboard Setup & Key Retrieval

+Before any code can be written, the first step is to create an application within the Tenjin dashboard to obtain the necessary SDK Key.
+This presents the first point of friction in the onboarding flow, as the documentation jumps directly into code integration without first outlining this mandatory administrative step.

-### 1. The Initial Blocker: A Critical Xcode SPM Bug
+### 2. The Initial Blocker: A Critical Xcode SPM Bug

 The standard procedure for adding an SPM package (`File > Add Packages...`) using the official Tenjin iOS SDK URL repeatedly failed with a misleading "Received invalid response" error.
 A methodical diagnostic process was undertaken:
 1.  **Network Verification:** A `git clone` from the command line succeeded, proving the network and repository URL were valid.